tigrisdata/metronome-go-client/README.md

 ## Requesting updates
 - Since this is not official client, the API may be out of date
-- Please open an issue in the repo and I'll try to update the client to latest
+- Please open an issue in the repo and we'll try to update the client to latest